 In the Turnofsky case, on November 25, 2019 several plaintiffs and their counsel moved to be selected as lead plaintiff and lead plaintiff's counsel.
 On April 24, 2020, the Court granted the motion of Carole Tibbs and the firm Bragar, Eagel & Squire, P.C.
 On July 17, 2020 the plaintiffs filed an amended complaint in Turnofsky.
 In addition to the prior claims, the amended complaint added an additional director defendant and two investors as defendants and adds a claim against the Company and the underwriters for violating Section 12(a)(2) of the Securities Act.
 On September 15, 2020, the Company and the other defendants filed a motion to dismiss the amended complaint for failure to state a claim.
 On November 6, 2020, the plaintiffs filed their opposition to the motion to dismiss.
 The Company and the other defendants filed reply papers in support of the motion on December 7, 2020.
 Argument of the motion to dismiss occurred on June 18, 2021.
 On August 13, 2021, the Court dismissed the amended complaint with leave to re-plead.
-On October 4, 2021, the plaintiffs filed a second amended complaint.
-Briefing on the motion is now complete.
+On October 4, 2021, the plaintiffs filed a second amended complaint in the Turnofsky case.
+The defendants have moved to dismiss.
+Briefing on the motion was complete on January 7, 2022.
+On July 5, 2022, the case was reassigned to Judge Zahid N. Quraishi, who has ordered that he will consider the pending motion to dismiss in due course.
 Argument of the motion has not yet been scheduled.